gymsaathiide/GymSaathi_Access_Code/replit.md

 ## Authentication & Authorization

 **Session-based authentication** uses Express sessions with a PostgreSQL store.
 Security features include CORS, raw body capture for webhook verification, and an audit logging system.
 A "Forgot Password" flow with secure, time-limited tokens and bcrypt hashing is implemented.

-Trainer RBAC restricts order creation for trainers.
+**Trainer RBAC (Role-Based Access Control)**: Trainers have strict isolation from all order-related data:
+-   Cannot view, create, update, or access any orders
+-   Cannot access order analytics, shop revenue dashboards, or order history
+-   Can only browse products and view the shop (like members)
+-   Backend enforces 403 Forbidden on all order-related API endpoints for trainers
+-   Frontend hides Orders tab, Shop Revenue link, and all order-related UI components

 **OTP Verification System**: Mandatory email verification for first-time login across all roles (superadmin, admin, trainer, member).
 Features include:
 -   6-digit OTP sent via Resend email API